segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 node server.js
 ```

-**Note:** the server runs by default at: localhost:3001 by default.
+**Note:** the server runs at localhost:3001 by default.

 ### 1. Create Project
-Create a new project using Android studio.
+Create a new project using Android Studio.
 Go to `File -> New -> New project` and follow the setup wizard.

-### 2. Add Internet permission
+### 2. Add Internet Permission
-Since our app will to need to access the internet, we need to add the internet permission to our AndroidManifest.xml file.
+Since our app will to need to access the internet, we need to add the internet permission to our `AndroidManifest.xml` file.
 We will do that by adding the following line:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 ```

-### 3. Add dependencies
+### 3. Add Dependencies
-We’ll be using a couple of dependencies for this app.
-Some of which includes [OkHttp](http://square.github.io/okhttp/) - one of the most popular Http clients in Android and [Gson](https://github.com/google/gson), a library to deserialize JSON strings into Java objects and serialize Java objects into JSON strings.
+We’ll be using a couple of dependencies for this app including [OkHttp](http://square.github.io/okhttp/) - one of the most popular Http clients in Android and [Gson](https://github.com/google/gson) - a library to deserialize JSON strings into Java objects and serialize Java objects into JSON strings.

-We will also be using auth0’s [JWT library for Java](https://github.com/auth0/java-jwt), to avoid writing boilerplate code when we need to verify our JWT.
+We will also be using [Auth0’s JWT library for Java](https://github.com/auth0/java-jwt) to avoid writing boilerplate code when we need to verify our JWT.

 To add these dependencies, navigate to your app-module’s build.gradle file (`<project-name>/<app-module>/build.gradle`) and add the following lines to your `dependencies` block: